Rockford & Machesney Park, IL

 The Side Effects of Getting a Dental Crown

 The side effects are very minimal.
-Immediately after the placement of your crown, you may experience some slight sensitivity in your teeth or your gums.
+Immediately after the placement of your crown, you may experience some slight sensitivity in your teeth or gums.
 This reaction is common and can be easily controlled by using over-the-counter pain relievers or by a prescription medication.
 There are also various rinses and pastes available that can ease the discomfort of oral sensitivity.

 The Dental Crown Procedure

-Before Burch Dental can place your dental crown, X-rays are necessary to determine if the tooth to restore has any damage below the surface of the gums.
+Before Burch Dental can place your dental crown, X-rays are necessary to determine if the tooth to be restored has any damage below the surface of the gums.
 If both the roots and gums are stable, we will remove any decayed areas of the tooth before reshaping it to prepare for the fitting of the crown.

 Next, we take an impression of the tooth as a tool for the dental lab to fabricate your dental crown, a process that usually takes about two to three weeks to complete.
 If it is necessary, we can place a temporary crown, typically made from acrylic, to protect the reshaped tooth from any further damage.

 When your dental crown is completed at the lab, we will schedule an appointment for the removal of the temporary crown and the placement of the final crown.
-We might suggest administering a local anesthetic, so you are comfortable during the procedure and do not experience any discomfort.
+We might suggest administering a local anesthetic so you are comfortable during the procedure and do not experience any discomfort.
 Once both you and your team approve the color and shape of the crown, it is cemented into place, and you are good to go with your new smile.

 A Dental Crown versus Veneers